LyleLee/compare_intel_kunpeng/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to compare_intel_kunpeng's documentation!
+对比Intel和Kunpeng处理器
 =================================================

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: 内容:
+   :numbered:

+   compare_intel_kunpeng

 Indices and tables